 Kathryn Marshburn has spent 12+ years in the music and gaming industries guiding teams on identifying targeted goals with an agile approach resulting in driving revenue and reducing risk.

-What's the best time management hack you use on the job?
+How do you use online content to generate sales?
 Join the conversation inside Work It Daily's Executive Program.

 - Why Companies Should Look To TikTok For Employer Branding ›

 - Top Brand Marketing Trends Leaders Must Incorporate ›